usnistgov/LTECoverageTool/README.md

 * Application stops recording in background (e.g., when notification is received by UE).
 Changed flag to allow continued running/recording in background.
 * Added permissions request to use LTE functionality (access to location data required for querying LTE values directly from Android).

+## VERSION 1.3.2 NOTES
+Version 1.2.0 is not compatible with Android 10 (API version 29) and above, therefore Version 1.3.2 was introduced to use Android Q.  Android 10 changed the way the SignalStrenth object returns the value which causes a parse exception, required calling requestCellInfoUpdate to avoid stale data, and it requires additional permissions.
+Version 1.3.2 includes the following fixes or enhancements:
+* Added ACCESS_FINE_LOCATION permissions (api 29)
+* Moved all view compatibility libraries from legacy to the new AndroidX compatibility libraries (api 29)
+* Called for refresh of cell info data for api 29 and higher
+* Parsed the cell info data differently for api 29 and higher

 ## KNOWN ISSUES
 Testing was conducted on 5 UE models from 4 vendors with 5 Android versions; vendor names are not provided below.
 The following issues have been reported and may be considerd for future releases:
 * On UE with small screen, "(dBm)*" wraps on measurement lines for RSRP and RSRQ.
 Consider using layouts for screen sizes on future release.